-Aviation H2 has the afterburners on as it seeks to have Australia’s first hydrogen-powered plane flying by 2023 – and its efforts have not gone unnoticed.
+Aviation H2 has the afterburners on as it seeks to have Australia’s first liquid ammonia plane flying by 2025– and its efforts have not gone unnoticed.

 The company has fielded interest from several large corporates interested in seeing how its patentable hydrogen conversion tech could fit in their goals of decarbonising their fleets sooner rather than later and without having to replace existing planes.